 Any questions regarding admission to the Brookdale Community College Nursing Program should be addressed to healthscienceadmissions@brookdalecc.edu.
 Questions about prerequisites and courses should be directed to an Academic Advisor at 732.224.2555.
-If you have specific questions about the field of nursing, please contact Jayne Edman, Dean of Health Science or Patricia D'Aloia-Gandolfo, Nursing Department Chair.
+If you have specific questions about the field of nursing, please contact Jayne Edman, Dean of Health Science.